SphericalElephant/tw-mad-8-actionbar/tw-mad-10-actionbar.md

 # Conclusion

 ## Conclusion
 * The ActionBar pattern is important.
-It replaces the menu (button) on newer devices, even though there are backwards compatible menus available.
+It replaces the menu (button) on current devices, even though there are backwards compatible menus available.
 * There is much more to ActionBar, please check out the documentation
 	* ActionProvider
 	* Drop down navigation